Un Chien Andalou: Synopsis

-The film opens with a title card reading "Once upon a time".
-A man (Luis Buñuel) sharpens his razor at his balcony door and tests the razor on his thumb.
-He then opens the door, and idly fingers the razor while gazing at the moon, about to be bisected by a thin cloud, from his balcony.
-There is a cut to a close-up of a young woman (Simone Mareuil) being held by the man.
-She calmly stares straight ahead as he brings the razor near her eye.
-Another cut occurs to the cloud passing in front of the moon, then a cut to a close up of a hand slitting the eye of an animal with the razor (which happens so quickly the viewer may believe it was the woman's eye), and the vitreous humour spills out from it.
+A man sharpens a razor and tests it on his thumb.
+He gazes at the moon, which is about to be bisected by a thin cloud.
+A young woman stares straight ahead as he brings the razor near her eye.
+A cut occurs to the cloud passing in front of the moon, and then to a close-up of the razor slicing open her eye.

-The subsequent title card reads "eight years later".
-A slim young man (Pierre Batcheff) bicycles down a calm urban street wearing what appears to be a nun's habit and a striped box with a strap around his neck.
-A cut occurs to the young woman from the first scene, who has been reading in a sparsely furnished upstairs apartment.
-She hears the young man approaching on his bicycle and casts aside the book she was reading (revealing a reproduction of Vermeer's The Lacemaker).
+"Eight years later", a young man bicycles down an urban street wearing a nun's habit and carrying a striped box with a strap around his neck.
+The woman from the first scene hears him approaching and casts aside the book she was reading.
 She goes to the window and sees the young man lying on the curb, his bicycle on the ground.
-She emerges from the building and attempts to revive the young man.
+She emerges from the building and attempts to revive him.